-I am a Scottish artist from Fife.
-I specialise in painting and drawing and work in a variety of media.
+I am a Scottish artist from Fife and specialise in painting and drawing working in a variety of media.
+Much of my work is related to my connection with my sea faring ancestors from the East Coast of Scotland.
 I have created works on a range of themes from landscape to figurative projects depicting Scottish industries including fishing, whaling and St Kilda's bird culture.
 A selection of this work can be viewed from the links at my Gallery.

-Current projects include a new venture for me exploring the art of stone lithography.
-A limited edition lithograph depicting an East Neuk of Fife fisherman, my grandfather, will be available later this year.
-My grandfather was caught up in the Battle of the Strait of Otranto 1917 and taken prisoner by the Austrians.
+Current projects include a new venture for me exploring the complexities of the art of print making at DJCAD print making studio, University of Dundee.
+The limited edition lithograph/screenprint above depicts an East Neuk of Fife fisherman, my grandfather, who was caught up in the Battle of the Strait of Otranto 1917 and taken prisoner by the Austrians.
 For more about this story please see my blog.